 Are you interested in learning how to support digital humanities research and teaching as a librarian or consultant?
 Do you want to do a digital humanities project, but aren’t sure what to do or where to start?
 As digital humanities and digital scholarship projects become part of curriculum design, the ability to support faculty and researchers is increasingly important.
 Participants will explore key areas of DH work, including gathering data and sources, building and sharing projects, preservation and sustainability, and project and resource management.

-Through small group work and hands-on exercises, participants will create a project plan using one DH methodology that can be adapted to other types of DH projects and funding needs.
-This course will equip participants with skills for strategic planning and project development to leverage as part of the grant writing process and securing institutional support.
+Through hands-on exercises, participants will learn the fundamentals of common DH methods and the development cycle: from ideation to curation and analysis to publication.
+This course will equip participants with skills for project planning and development to leverage as part of the grant writing process and securing institutional support.
+Participants are encouraged to bring a project they are working on or a project idea, but not necessary.

 Our focus will be on aspiring or current DH librarians and consultants, and is adaptable for early DH or humanities scholars who want an understanding of the landscape.

 Kayla Abner is enthusiastic about teaching as a means to empower students and scholars to create meaningful and feasible digital projects.
 She takes a social justice approach to digital scholarship, whether that involves helping scholars understand the ethics of data collection and use, or encouraging students to highlight non-dominant perspectives in their digital storytelling projects.
 Kayla’s interests in digital scholarship include web scraping, data curation and visualization, text mining, and digital mapping.
-She holds a Master’s Degree in Library and Information Science from the University of Illinois at Urbana-Champaign.
+She holds a Master’s Degree in Library and Information Science from the University of Illinois at Urbana-Champaign, and currently works as a Digital Scholarship Librarian at the University of Delaware.